itpropro/nuxt-oidc-auth/README.md

 🕙&nbsp; Optional session expiration check based on token expiration<br>
 ↩️&nbsp; Optional automatic session renewal when token is expired<br>

-If you are looking for a module that supports local authentication (and more) provided by your Nuxt server check out the nuxt-auth module from sidebase (powered by authjs and NextAuth) ➡️ [nuxt-auth](https://github.com/sidebase/nuxt-auth)
+If you are looking for a module that supports local authentication (and more) provided by your Nuxt server, check out the nuxt-auth module from sidebase (powered by authjs and NextAuth) ➡️ [nuxt-auth](https://github.com/sidebase/nuxt-auth)

 ## Quick Setup